SergioGasquez/esp-rs-devcontainer/README.md

    - For instructions about how to add a "Open in Gitpod" button, see their [official documentation](https://www.gitpod.io/docs/getting-started#open-in-gitpod-button)
 4. If you also want to add Wokwi Simulation support:
-   - Copy the `wokwi`folder.
+   - Copy the `wokwi` folder.
    - Use the run.sh script to run simulations, for detailed information on how to properly execute it, see [Wokwi Simulator](#wokwi-simulator) Section.
-5. If you want to upload code to your board with Adafruit online tool or use Woksi simulator, you would also require copiying the `config-files` folder.
+5. If you want to upload code to your board with Adafruit online tool or use Wokwi simulator, you would also require copying the `config-files` folder.
 Feel free, to copy only the file of your target board.